-- Policies and procedures;
+- Policies and procedures

-- Qualification standards, including requirements and regulation;
+- Qualification standards, including requirements and regulation

-- Venues and equipment;
+- Sites (venues) and equipment

-- Learner registration and identification checks;
+- Learner registration and identification checks

 - Making claims for certification.

 Centres working together with Safety Training Awards share an organisational responsibility for quality assurance.
 The ultimate success of this process depends on the individuals who implement it.
 This means that everyone involved in the quality assurance of qualifications must be clear: